aravindhk/QESummerSchool/Day-2/example3.neb/ex2.H2-diss@Al100/README.md

    (`path_thr = 0.2`) as to speed-up the calculation.

-3. To run the example, execute:

-       pwtk neb.pwtk >& neb.log &
+3. The example be run by `pwtk neb.pwtk >& neb.log &`.  **BUT

-   **BEWARE** that this example may take several tens of minutes on a laptop computer, hence we run it in background.
+   BEWARE:** this example takes **several tens of minutes** on a laptop computer, hence run it remotely on the HCP cluster.
+To submit the `neb.pwtk` calculation to the HCP cluster, use:

+        remote_pwtk neb.pwtk

+	To download the calculated output files, use:

+	    rsync_from_nsc *.out

+    But wait some time before doing that; give the remote computer some time to make the calculation.
+To download other data files that were produced by `neb.x`, use:

+	    rsync_from_nsc .

 4. When calculation finishes you can analyze the outputs (`neb.noCI.out` and `neb.auto.out`); check how many steps was